 Mona is a client who has been coming to The Center for more than 20 years.
-A former resident at our Cullen Residence Hall, Mona now lives in the greater Houston community with her two roommates and attends The Center’s Adult Training and Employment Services day program.
-There she receives vocational training and does packaging and assembly projects for local and national companies.
+A former resident at our Cullen Residence Hall, Mona now lives in the greater Houston community with her two roommates and attends the Pursuit Learning Academy (PLA).
+There she is able to interact with her friends, learn and enjoy different activities throughout the day.
 Mona is a very social person, always quick to say hello and enthusiastic about The Center’s parties and special events.
 She looks forward to her monthly Girl Scout meetings and enjoys going out with her roommate’s family.
 Mona often engages in conversation about disability because she wants others to know her capabilities—working, cleaning her room, putting away dishes, and going on trips, just to name a few.

 In 1963, Harold’s parents took a small initiative that made a big difference in their son’s life by calling The Center.
 This led to Harold to find a job in the community and, eventually, a place to call home.
 In 1993, when his parents passed away, Harold moved into The Center’s Cullen Residence Hall.
 He continued to work until 2015 when, at the age of 77, he decided to retire to The Center’s Willow River Farms location in Brookshire, Texas.
 Harold enjoys the more rural lifestyle, but refuses to slow down; he is still working, now as a member of the Farm’s grounds maintenance crew.
 As Harold always says, “Someone’s got to do it.”